Curriculum

 >>> exit() # Type 'exit()' to leave the Python shell

 This is how you use Python interactively.
-But we shall not use this approach however.
+But we shall not use this approach.

 Example: Creating and Running a Python Script